VlachosGroup/pMuTT/docs/source/install.rst

 -----------------
 Anaconda is the recommended method to install Python for scientific applications.
 It is supported on Linux, Windows and Mac OS X.
 `Download Anaconda here`_.
-Note that pMuTT runs on Python 3.X.
+Note that pmutt runs on Python 3.X.

-Installing pMuTT using pip
+Installing pmutt using pip
 --------------------------
-Using pip is the most straightforward way to install pMuTT.
+Using pip is the most straightforward way to install pmutt.

 1. Open a command prompt with access to Python (if Python is installed via Anaconda on Windows, use the Anaconda Prompt).

-2. Install pMuTT using:
+2. Install pmutt using:
 ::

-    pip install --user pMuTT
+    pip install --user pmutt

-The output towards the end should state "Successfully built pMuTT" if the installation was successful.
+The output towards the end should state "Successfully built pmutt" if the installation was successful.

-Installing pMuTT from source
+Installing pmutt from source
 ----------------------------
 If you would prefer to install from source or you are interested in development, follow the instructions below.